UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 }
 ```

-What is somewhat better here is the explicit use of the keyword `ref` both in the method and at the point it is invoked.
+One might argue that the explicit use of the keyword `ref` helps communicate the intent both in the method and at the point it is invoked.
 It is clear to the reader that a reference is being passed (presumably for a reason), and therefore you might expect it to perform an in-place modification.

-> **Note** - unlike in older languages, you would not normally pass by reference for performance reasons.
-It's not even clear if there are performance benefits in C#.
+There is a subtle but important difference between a reference type and `ref`.
+We will talk more about `ref` later in this section.

 ## Equivalence